 Under any definition of the word combination, this unit is, syntactically, a.
 Therefore, to study its morphological composition in order to clarify combinatorial properties of parts of speech and to consider possibilities of substitution within a word combination is one of the tasks of the syntactic theory.

 One of the most spread negative definitions states that the word combination is not communicatively oriented.
 The observation is absolutely adequate, since absence of communicative orientation is one of the most indisputable properties of the word combination.
 Thus, the difference between a word combination and ais a fundamental one.
 A word combination, just like a word, is a means of naming some phenomena or processes.
 Each component of a word combination can undergo grammatical changes in accordance with grammatical categories represented in it, without destroying the identity of the word combination.
 For instance, in the word combination sell Newspapers, the first component can change according to the verbal categories of tense, mood, etc., and the second component may be modified according to the category of number.
 Thus, sells a newspaper, has sold a newspaper, would have sold newspapers are grammatical modifications of one word combination.
-In this respect, when the is concerned, things are entirely different.
+In this respect, when the sentence is concerned, things are entirely different.
 The sentence is a unit with every word having its definite .
-A change in the form of one or more words would produce a new sentence.
+A change in the of one or more words would produce a new sentence.